-California’s labor market expanded at a solid pace in October, with total nonfarm employment in the state growing by 96,800 positions, according to an analysis released jointly with Beacon Economics.
-This growth accounted for 18.2% of the nation’s overall job gains in October.
-Note that September’s gains were revised up to 55,300 in the latest numbers, a 7,900 increase from the preliminary estimate of 47,400.
+California’s labor market continued to expand at a steady pace in April, with total nonfarm employment in the state growing by 41,400 positions over the month, according to an analysis released jointly with Beacon Economics.

-California’s unemployment rate fell to 7.3% in October, a 0.2 percentage-point decline from the previous month, which was driven by an increase in household employment (+32,700) and a decrease in the labor force (-8,400).
-California’s unemployment rate remains elevated relative to the nation’s 4.6% rate.
-The supply of labor in the state is still far below pre-pandemic levels.
-Since February 2020, the state’s labor force has fallen by 410,600 workers, a 2.1% decline.
+California’s unemployment rate fell to 4.6% in April, a 0.2 percentage-point decline from the previous month.
+The decline was driven by an increase in household employment (+150,000).
+Still, the state’s unemployment rate remains elevated relative to the 3.6% rate in the nation overall.
+While growing by 111,800 in April, California is continuing to struggle with its labor supply.
+Since February 2020, the state’s labor force has decreased by 299,600 workers, a 1.5% decline.